Murder of Hannah Williams

-The murder of Hannah Williams was an English case in which a 14-year-old schoolgirl, Hannah Williams (May 1986 – c.
-21 April 2001), was murdered after going missing during a shopping trip on 21 April 2001.
+On 21 April 2001, Hannah Williams (born May 1986), a 14-year-old English schoolgirl, was murdered after going missing during a shopping trip in Dartford, Kent.
+Williams's body was discovered on 15 March 2002 at a cement works in an industrial area of Northfleet.

 Robert Howard, a convicted sex offender suspected of other murders including in his native Ireland, was convicted in 2003 and sentenced to life in prison for her murder.

+The disappearance and murder of Williams was controversial due to how poorly the investigation of the case was handled and the little coverage that her disappearance had, with allegations of missing white woman syndrome.
+Some authors compared Williams' case to that of Danielle Jones, a schoolgirl who disappeared in Essex, two months after Williams.
+It was suggested that Jones received more coverage than Williams because Jones was a middle-class girl with a functional home life, whilst Williams was from a lower-class background with estranged parents.

 Disappearance

-On 21 April 2001 Hannah Williams told her mother that she was going window shopping in Deptford, but never returned home.
-For a long time it was presumed that Williams had run away, and the search was not helped by the fact that a friend reported seeing her long after she had probably been killed.
+On 21 April 2001, Hannah Williams told her mother that she was going window shopping in Dartford, but never returned home.
+For a long time it was presumed that Williams had run away, and the search was not helped by the fact that a friend reported seeing her long after she was believed to have died, either on or shortly after the date of her disappearance.

 Discovery of body and conviction of killer

-Williams's body was discovered on 15 March 2002 at a cement works in an industrial area of Northfleet, Kent, beside the Thames estuary.
-Initially it was speculated that the body was that of Danielle Jones, who had been missing from East Tilbury in Essex since 18 June 2001, but Williams's clothing led to a correct identification.
-The discovery of Williams's body also overlapped with the investigation into the disappearance, and later murder, of Milly Dowler from Surrey, who vanished on 21 March 2002.
+Williams' body was discovered on 15 March 2002 at a cement works in an industrial area of Northfleet, Kent, beside the Thames estuary.
+Initially it was speculated that the body was that of Danielle Jones, who had been missing from East Tilbury in Essex since 18 June 2001, but Williams' clothing led to a correct identification.
+The discovery of Williams' body also overlapped with the investigation into the disappearance, and later murder, of Milly Dowler from Surrey, who vanished on 21 March 2002.

 Robert Howard, a convicted sex offender who had known Williams since 1999, was arrested on 23 March 2002, eight days after her body was found.
 At his trial at Maidstone Crown Court in October 2003, Howard was found guilty of raping and murdering Williams, and was sentenced to life imprisonment.
 No minimum term was reported to have been recommended by the trial judge, and there have been no reports of a minimum term subsequently issued by the High Court.